kognifai/PoseidonNext-Framework/SDK-documentation/Configuration-Service.md

     formatting?: IDateTimeFormatterConfig;
 }
 ```
-The above **IConfiguration** interface in itself is a package and has to be imported:
+The above **IConfiguration** interface itself is a package and has to be imported:
 ```typescript
 import { IConfiguration } from '@kognifai/poseidon-configurationinterface';
 ```